asif-hanif/asif-hanif.github.io/_pages/about.md

 #image: "/images/zakim.jpg"
 ---
 <div style="text-align: justify">
 Currently, I am research associate at <a href="https://itu.edu.pk" target="_blank">Information Technology University (ITU), Lahore</a>.
 I have completed MS in Electrical Engineering from <a href="https://itu.edu.pk" target="_blank">ITU</a>.
 My current research work is on the use of <a href="https://www.bayesserver.com/docs/introduction/bayesian-networks" target="_blank">Bayesian network</a> for root cause analysis (RCA) of faults in industrial plants and identification of most-influential-path between root-cause node and fault-detection point.
 One of the challenges in using Bayesian network is the exponential growth of distribution parameters with the number of nodes in it.
-We are aiming to tackle this issue by efficiently learning distribution parameters of Bayesian network using recent advances in deep neural networks.
-I have also worked worked on sub-sampled Fourier ptychography.
+We have tackled this issue by efficiently learning distribution parameters of continuous Bayesian network using neural networks.
+I have also worked worked on inverse problems&#151Fourier Ptychography and Light Field Microscopy&#151 by using recent advances in deep learning.
 </div>

 <br />